verifiablesoftware/vsw-repo/app/readme/README.md

 ```

 ## run vsw-repo container with docker
-and for example use the ports 8040-8042 for repo, repo api and repo controller
+and for example use the ports 8040-8042 for repo, repo api and repo controller.
+Please, check the port mappings.
 ```
 docker run -d --name vsw-repo -p 8060:8040 -p 8061:8041 -p 8062:8042  vsw-repo
 ```

 <a name=#AWS></a>
-## AWS
+## Run vsw-repo in AWS

-details about AWS can be found [AWS](/AWS_README.md)
+details about AWS can be found [AWS](./AWS_README.md) and it is meant for development and debuggign phase only.
+DevOps pipeline takes care building the docker images and deploying the image to AWS.
 when vsw-repo is running in the AWS cloud EC2 URL is something like this:

 http://ec2-3-XXX-XXX-46.us-east-2.compute.amazonaws.com:8060

-this has to be given to docker image when starting the vsw-repo docker image
+this has to be given to docker image when starting the vsw-repo docker image in AWS.

-## publish to AWS

-a separate AWS_README.md is available for how this image can be build, pushed to private registry and
-run in AWS EC2.

 <a name=#VSW></a>
 ## Verifiable Software